 To view the properties fully, either expand the window to fill the screen or scroll down using the scroll bar.

-Fields - Allows you to further edit the fields and the font styles using the field properties.
+- Fields: This allows you to further edit the fields and the font styles using the field properties.
 This shows all the fields and elements used in the Custom Smart Table, you can expand each element further.

-Misc - All the table properties combined, allows you to add custom styles to the rows and columns, as well as further edit the fields set from the field properties.
+- Misc: All table properties combined, allow you to add custom styles to the rows and columns, as well as further edit the fields set from the field properties.

-By expanding the rows, you can add custom html and edit the fields in the custom smart table, each row has a column, if there are more than one columns then they will display as Column 1, Column 2, Column 3 etc.
+By expanding the rows, you can add custom HTML and edit the fields in the custom smart table.
+Each row has a column, if there is more than one column then it will display as Column 1, Column 2, Column 3 and so on.

-Under the display name / field category you will be able to see the fonts used, on the field properties
+Under the Display name field, you will be able to see the fonts used, on the field properties.

-Plain Text - determines the column widths for plain text view
+- Plain Text: This determines the column width for plain text view.

-RTF - determines the column widths for rich text view
+- RTF: This determines the column width for rich text view.